vince340/shrina-proxy/README.md

 http://localhost:3000/proxy?url=https://example.com/segment-123-v1-a1.jpg
 ```

-In this case, if the content is actually a transport stream despite the `.jpg` extension, Shinra will correctly identify it as `video/mp2t`.
+In this case, if the content is actually a transport stream despite the `.jpg` extension, Shrina will correctly identify it as `video/mp2t`.

 ### Adaptive Decompression

-Shinra automatically detects and handles various compression formats, even when content-encoding headers are incorrect or missing.
+Shrina automatically detects and handles various compression formats, even when content-encoding headers are incorrect or missing.

 Example compression formats supported:
 - GZIP (magic bytes: `0x1F 0x8B`)